orb-lang/espalier/doc/md/espalier/grammar.md

     if id ~= 1 then
       if type(meta) == "table" then
         -- #todo is this actually necessary now?
-        -- if all Node children are created with Node:inherit than -- it isn't.
+        -- if all Node children are created with Node:inherit then -- it isn't.
         if not meta["__tostring"] then
           meta["__tostring"] = Node.toString